ivanitlearning/AWS-Associate-Courses/README.md

 Region Name: Asia Pacific (Sydney)
 Region Code: ap-southeast-2

 AWS will provide between 2 and 6 AZs per region.
 AZs are isolated compute, storage, networking, power, and facilities.
 Components are allowed to distribute load and resilience by using multiple zones.

 AZs are connected to each other with high speed redundant networks.

 #### 1.2.3.1.
 Service Resilience

 1. Globally Resilient: IAM or Route 53.
 No way for them to go down.
-Data is replicated throughout multiple regions.
+Data isreplicated throughout multiple regions.
 2. Region Resilient: Operate as separate services in each region.
 Generally replicate data to multiple AZs in that region.
 3. AZ Resilient: Run from a single AZ.
 It is possible for hardware to fail in an AZ and the service to keep running because of redundant equipment, but should not be relied on.

 ### 1.2.4.
 AWS Default VPC